AdelinaBatereanu/GehtSo/README.md

 - Add Caching: Store API responses locally to reduce repeated calls.

-- Unit Tests: Add test suite with pytest to ensure code reliability.
+- Frontend Tests: Add a test suite for the frontend to ensure UI components work as expected.

-- Add address validation: Don't trigger search if the address doesn't exist or is invalid

-- Add session state to remember the user's last search

 - Responsive Design: Improve the web UI to ensure usability on tablets and mobile devices.